maynperalta/DayPlanner/README.md

 ![](Assets/moment.png)

 Next I created a "for" loop in order to create all of the elements I would need in order to have a functioning schedule.
 I had already been provided the Bootstrap cdn, so I made sure to use Bootstrap-specific classes in order to work with a bootstrap grid to have a clean looking schedule.
-The loop would create rows, which would alsoe have columns appended to them that would have the time, area to input text, and an icon to save the text. a snippet of the loop is below.
+The loop would create rows, which would also have columns appended to them that would have the time, area to input text, and an icon to save the text.
+A snippet of the loop is below.

 ![](Assets/loop.png)